Business Partner

 Contact

-Contact tab allows the user to add and configure the business partner contacts you deal with.
+Use the Contact tab to add and configure the business partner contacts you deal with.

 Fields to note: